COVID-19 Foster Applications

-Denver Animal Shelter is an open-admission shelter that serves more than 7,500 lost and abandoned pets each year.
+Denver Animal Protection (DAP) provides care to more than 12,000 pets each year.
+DAP operates Denver Animal Shelter (DAS), an open-admissions shelter that is home to more than 6,000 lost and abandoned pets each year.
 Many of these pets are in need of additional care before they can be made available for adoption.
 The shelter is able to provide that care through our Foster Program with the help of a special team of volunteers that open their homes.

 Because our Foster Program is so flexible, it’s perfect for:

 Thank you for your interest in becoming a foster volunteer!
 To become a foster volunteer please complete a general volunteer application on our main volunteer page.

 Must be willing to make a commitment of at least one foster animal per year.